szobov/ros-opentelemetry/README.md

         field: attributes.span_id
 ```

-This way collected logs will be connected to the traces.
+This way, collected logs will be connected to the traces.

 ## Architecture Overview